HemaxiN/3DVascNet/README.md

 ### Pre-Processing

 To apply the pre-processing vessel enhancement method run the file [percentile.py](https://github.com/HemaxiN/3DVesselSegmentation/blob/main/preprocessing/percentile.py).
 Moreover, the code to convert the ```.stl``` objects (3D segmentation masks obtained with [PolNet](https://github.com/mobernabeu/polnet)) into 3D ```.tif``` files is provided in the jupyter notebook [STL2Voxel.ipynb](https://github.com/HemaxiN/3DVesselSegmentation/blob/main/preprocessing/STL2Voxel.ipynb).
+Note that while percentile normalization with values of 1 and 99 is effective for single-layer vasculature (P6 retinas), it may not be optimal for complex vasculatures with substantial intensity variations between different vessel layers as observed in adult retinas.
+In such cases, we have found that using percentiles of 0.5 and 99.5 yields better results.
+Thus, percentile normalization parameters may need to be adjusted according to the user's specific dataset requirements.

 ### Testing the Pre-trained Model on Your Own Dataset